nikolasburk/graphcool-gateway-random-element/README.md

 Then copy the endpoint for the `Simple API`, you'll need it in the next step.

-The service you just deployed provides a CRUD API for the `User` and `Post` model types that are defined in [`./service/types.graphql`](./service/types.graphql).
+The service you just deployed provides a CRUD API for the `Item` model type defined in [`./service/types.graphql`](./service/types.graphql).

-The goal of the gateway server now is to create a _custom_ GraphQL API that only exposes variants (e.g. a subset or other more tailored operations) of the underlying CRUD API.

 ### 4. Configure and start the API gateway server